 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

 Clearly you see the discrepancy.
 Sulking in hurt has a striking similarity to insisting on one’s own way.
 Not to mention it’s a bit irritable, resentful, and possibly arrogant.
-It’s likely not patient and kind.
+It’s likely not patient or kind.
 And mentally rehearsing our husband’s faults has very little resemblance to a love that “bears all things, believes all things, hopes all things, endures all things.”

 Needless to say, stewing in our negative thoughts will never push us to exemplify biblical love.